Laughter, Humble Pie, and Lots of Sex…part one

 I want to share with you what, to us, are the top six non-negotiables for a happy relationship.
 And they are so critical...I'm going to stretch them out so you really digest what I'm going to say.

-You aren’t going to want to miss this.
-For the next three weeks, you are going to get some golden nuggets to really evaluate the type of marriage you want to have!
+You aren't going to want to miss this.
+For the next three posts, you are going to get some golden nuggets to really evaluate the type of marriage you want to have!

 Sad that this even has to be stated, but sometimes you are on your worst behavior around the ones you love the most.
 Respect is critical in our house - between Nathan and me, and with our kids - not only do they have to respect us, we give them the same amount of respect.
 The tagline of my business is "The uniqueness in each of us strengthens all of us."
 Each of us are powerful and gifted - and while we may have differing viewpoints, it's imperative that we show respect for the other.